The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Belize: Patricia Johnson and Rachael Wilson of Absolute Belize.

 Best bang-for-your-buck hotel

-Gaia Riverlodge, located in the Mountain Pine Ridge Forest Reserve, about an hour from San Ignacio (and a lot cooler too, thanks to its higher elevation).
+Located in the Mountain Pine Ridge Forest Reserve, Gaia Riverlodge is about an hour from San Ignacio (and a lot cooler too, thanks to its higher elevation).
 The main lodge sits on a platform that extends out over a hilltop with unobstructed views of cascading waterfalls.
 Expect to see toucans and other exotic birds flying by, and listen for distant howler monkeys.
 A hydro-powered tram transports guests from the lodge to its own private waterfalls and natural swimming pools.
 The only difference between the various thatched-roof, cabana-style accommodations is their views, with the most affordable rooms looking out over tropical gardens.

 Best-value splurge hotel

 A luxury catamaran: Visit the gems of the Belizean waters from the comfort of your own floating hotel.
 With a private chef and captain/tour guide on board, your itinerary is completely tailor-made; you can go spearfishing and then help cook up your catch, or enjoy a champagne picnic or beach BBQ on a remote island that you have all to yourself.
 Use of kayaks, snorkel gear, fishing equipment, and paddleboards is included; Patricia and Rachael can also arrange scuba diving and land-based spa treatments and yoga sessions.

 San Pedro: El Fogon is one of the oldest establishments in town, hidden away down a back street.
 The five-or-so daily changing dishes are cooked in cast-iron pots over an open fire pit.
 There will always be a local delicacy on offer, such as stewed gibnut (a rodent known locally as the “royal rat”); if conch soup is on the menu, it’s mandatory!